icsantos/frontend-nanodegree-feed-reader-testing/README.md

 ### `'RSS Feeds'` Test Suite

-1. To run the `'are defined'` test
+#### `'are defined'` Test

 - Open `apps.js` in an editor
 - Rename `allFeeds` to `allFeed` then refresh the browser
   - Jasmine is red: `ReferenceError: allFeeds is not defined`
 - Add an `allFeeds` variable as an empty array then refresh the browser
   - Jasmine is red: `Error: Expected 0 not to be 0.`
 - Delete `allFeeds` and rename `allFeed` to `allFeeds` then refresh the browser
   - Jasmine is green

-2. To run the `'should have links defined and not empty'` test
+#### `'should have links defined and not empty'` test

 - Open `apps.js` in an editor
 - Add a new feed to `allFeeds` with a missing `url`
   - Jasmine is red: `Error: Expected undefined to be defined.`
   - Jasmine is red: `TypeError: Cannot read property 'length' of undefined`
 - Add a `url` with an empty value to the new feed
   - Jasmine is red: `Error: Expected 0 not to be 0.`
 - Delete the new feed that was added
   - Jasmine is green

-3. To run the `'should have names defined and not empty'` test
+#### `'should have names defined and not empty'` test

 - Open `apps.js` in an editor
 - Add a new feed to `allFeeds` with a missing `name`
   - Jasmine is red: `Error: Expected undefined to be defined.`
   - Jasmine is red: `TypeError: Cannot read property 'length' of undefined`
 - Add a `name` with an empty value to the new feed
   - Jasmine is red: `Error: Expected 0 not to be 0.`
 - Delete the new feed that was added
   - Jasmine is green

 ### `'The menu'` Test Suite

-### `"Initial Entries"` Test Suite
+### `'Initial Entries'` Test Suite

-### `"New Feed Selection"` Test Suite
+### `'New Feed Selection'` Test Suite

 ## Links